RobinNagpal/fuel-token-track-docs/Contract.md

 Every Sway file must begin with a declaration of what type of program it is.
 A project can have many libraries within it, but only one contract, script, or predicate.
 Contracts are used primarily for protocols or systems that operate within a fixed set of rules

-The next thing we see in the `main.sw` file is an ABI.
+The next thing you see in the `main.sw` file is an ABI.

 ### ABI

 An ABI defines an interface, and there is no function body in the ABI.
 A contract must either define or import an ABI declaration and implement it.
 It is considered best practice to define your ABI in a separate library and import it into your contract because this allows callers of the contract to import and use the ABI in scripts to call your contract.

-The next and the last thing in our `main.sw` file is the implementation of the ABI.
-This is where we write the implementation of the functions defined in our ABI.
+The next and the last thing in the `main.sw` file is the implementation of the ABI.
+This is where you write the implementation of the functions defined in your ABI.

-Now, we have covered the basics of a contract, let's start with writing our own contract for Token Track.
+Now that you have covered the basics of a contract, let's start with writing your own contract for Token Track.
-So we will be creating our own fungible token on the Fuel network using Sway.
+So you will be creating your own fungible token on the Fuel network using Sway.
 The token you'll create will possess key functionalities essential for managing a digital currency:

 - Minting: Generate new tokens and inject them into circulation.